Submissions

 Reviews

-If you are a publisher or copyright holder of qualifying books, music, or films — or other material that you would like to propose, and which we may consider without commitment — please send us an email query at the first instance clearly listing the title (and subtitle where appropriate), author’s/artist’s name, publisher’s/producer’s name and full contact information, release date, price, as well as a biography of the artist and any other relevant details.
+1. If you are a publisher or copyright holder of qualifying books, music, or films — or other material that you would like to propose, please send us an email query at the first instance clearly listing the title, author’s/artist’s name, publisher’s/producer’s name and full contact information, release date, as well as a biography of the artist and any other relevant details

-Should the title be appropriate for review consideration, we will then ask you to send a digital copy of the work to us.
+2. We will consider the title without commitment.
+Should it be appropriate for potential review, we will then ask you to send a digital or hard copy of the work to us.

 Funding provided by the 11th EDF Regional Private Sector Development Programme Direct Support Grants Programme.